What is Cartilage and What Does it Do?

 Knee joint with cartilage - meniscus

 In the knee, cartilage can be found at the ends of the femur (thigh bone) and tibia (shin bone).
-Since this joint busy carrying your body weight when you walk, run, and jump, it needs extra support.
+Since this joint carries your body weight when you walk, run, and jump, it needs extra support.
 The meniscus is an important pad of cartilage in your knee joint that acts like a shock absorber when you move.

 Rib cage